Hana Moll

 Hana Moll (born January 31, 2005) is an American track and field athlete who competes in pole vault.
-She won the 2022 IAAF World Junior Championships.
+She won the 2022 IAAF World Junior Championships and won the 2025 NCAA Outdoor Championships.

-Personal life
+Early and personal life

-Moll attends Capital High School in Olympia, Washington.
-Her twin sister Amanda is also a competitor in pole vault with a personal best of 4.51m, a world record height for an under 18 female athlete, and a world leading junior height going into the 2022 World Junior Championships in which she finished fifth.
-Their parents are Erik and Paula Moll.
+Moll attended Capital High School in Olympia, Washington and the University of Washington.
+Her twin sister Amanda is also a competitor in pole vault and set a world under-18 best, and a world leading junior height going into the 2022 World Junior Championships in which she finished fifth.
+Their parents are Eric and Paula Moll.